Yogesh0612/Covid-19-Analysis-Dashboard/README.md

 In this project, I leveraged advanced data visualization techniques to create a comprehensive Tableau dashboard that seamlessly integrates COVID-19 and unemployment data.
 With a keen eye for detail and a commitment to delivering insightful analytics, this project showcases my proficiency in data analysis, visualization, and manipulation.

+Links to the short presentation on this project: https://drive.google.com/file/d/16fPAMvsgLJuyBdsPeW3vBaZU7ESWWYj5/view?usp=sharing

 Key Features:

 Data Integration: